ARaveala/ft_transendence_dev_docu/Project_overview.md

 to play Pong with all your friends!

-your project needs to adhere to the mandatory guidelines as a minimum ? what does this mean ?
-Some of these constraints may be overridden by the choice of specific modules.?
+your project needs to adhere to the mandatory guidelines as a minimum Some of these constraints may be overridden by the choice of specific modules.

+It is mandatory to do minimum of 7 major modules, 2 minor modules count as 1 major module.
 ##### III.2 Minimal technical requirement
-• You are free to develop the site, [with or without a backend.](with_without_backend.md)
+• You are free to develop the site, [with or without a backend.](with_without_backend.md) ◦ If you choose to include a backend, it must be written in pure PHP without frameworks.
+However, this requirement can be overridden by the Framework module.

 modules